 Cyjax reviews data retention periods regularly.

-Everyone has the right to object to this processing and if you wish to do so, please see the section below titled “Your rights in relation to personal data”
+Everyone has the right to object to this processing and if you wish to do so, please see the section below entitled “Your rights in relation to personal data”.

 Under data protection laws in the European Union and the UK, you have certain rights in relation to your personal information.